Simulating Diffusion Bridges with Score Matching: Diffusion bridges

 Therefore minimizing the Kullback--Leibler divergence $\textsc{kl}(\mathbb{P}^{x_0}|\mathbb{Q}_{\phi}^{x_0})$ is equivalent to minimizing the loss function $L(\phi)$.
 This allows us to circumvent the intractable score $s(t,x_t)$ by working with $g(t_{m-1},x_{t_{m-1}},t,x_t)$, the score of the transition density $p(t,x_t\mid t_{m-1},x_{t_{m-1}})$.
 Although the latter is also intractable, approximations can be made when the sub-interval $[t_{m-1},t_m]$ is sufficiently small.
 For example, under the Euler--Maruyama scheme \citep[p.
 340]{kloeden1992} with stepsize $\delta t=T/M$,

-Hence the loss $\mathrm{L}(\phi)$ can be approximated and minimized using stochastic gradient algorithms by simulating time-discretized paths under \eqref{eqn:SDE}.
-The minimal loss of $\mathrm{L}(\phi)=-C$, achieved when $s_{\phi}(t,x_t)=s(t,x_t)$ $\mathbb{P}^{x_0}$-almost surely, is unknown as the constant $C$ is typically incomputable.
+Hence the loss $L(\phi)$ can be approximated and minimized using stochastic gradient algorithms by simulating time-discretized paths under \eqref{eqn:SDE}.
+The minimal loss of $L(\phi)=-C$, achieved when $s_{\phi}(t,x_t)=s(t,x_t)$ $\mathbb{P}^{x_0}$-almost surely, is unknown as the constant $C$ is typically intractable.
 After obtaining the score approximation $s_{\phi}$, we can simulate a proposal bridge $Z$ from \eqref{eqn:reversed_process} with $Z_0=x_T$ and correct it using importance sampling or independent Metropolis--Hastings.
-Time-discretization considerations and proposal correction procedures are detailed in Appendix \ref{sec:numerical_implement}.
+Time-discretization considerations and proposal correction procedures are detailed in Section \ref{sec:numerical_implement} of the Supplementary Material.